- The use of robotics in modern manufacturing facilities continues to grow.

-To compete in the global economy, many companies are expanding the use of robotics in their modern manufacturing facilities.
-If you aren’t familiar with the four main types of robots, now is the time to start learning the strengths and weaknesses of each variant and their common uses.
+To compete in the global economy, many companies are expanding the use of different types of industrial robots in their modern manufacturing facilities.
+If you aren’t familiar with the four main types of robots, now is the time to start doing some robotics research and learning the strengths and weaknesses of each kind and their common uses.

-- SCARA (Selective Compliance Assembly Robot Arm) – This robot type is most often found with four total axes of motion, three rotary axes and one linear Z-axis.
+- SCARA (Selective Compliance Assembly Robot Arm) – The robotics parts most often found with this type are four total axes of motion, three rotary axes and one linear Z-axis.
 The axis #1 base and #2 “elbow” joint are rotary, so the work zone is a circular shape.
 Axis #3, the Z-axis, adds thickness or height.
 These robots are generally used for high-speed assembly or material handling applications.
 Standard sizes range from very small to medium.
 There are variants where axis #1 is a linear rail instead of a rotary joint to extend the work zone into a more rectangular shape.
-For “clean room” applications, a rubber bellows is often added to the Z axis.
+For “clean room” applications, a rubber bellow is often added to the Z axis.

-- Articulated – This robot type is most often found in factories as a six rotary joint “arm” configuration.
-Four-axis, “palletizing” variants are also very common in today’s factories.
+- Articulated – This kind of industrial robot is most often found in factories as a six rotary joint “arm” configuration.
+Four-axis, “palletizing” variants are also very common in today’s modern factories.
 Since all of the joints are rotary, the work zone is again circular.
 Arguably the most versatile style of robot, they are often mounted to walls and ceilings to reduce the overall footprint of the system.
 Sizes range from small to very large.
 A big advantage of this configuration is the relative ease of sealing rotary joints versus linear slides.
-For this reason, these robots are often used in very dirty or very clean environments.
+For this reason, these kinds of robots are often used in very dirty or very clean environments.
 This robot style can also be mounted to a seventh axis “linear rail” to extend its working zone.

 - Cartesian or Gantry – This robot type is generally made up of three linear sliding axes.
 The robot’s work zone area is the shape of a square or rectangle (X, Y) and the third, Z-axis, adds height.
-This style of robot is a good choice for moving parts between trays and a machine’s processing nest.
+This kind of robot is a good choice for moving parts between trays and a machine’s processing nest.
 These robots can also be made to cover very large areas or reach deep into part dunnage.
-The disadvantage of this robot style is that they are generally slower than the other robot types.
+The disadvantage of this robot type is that they are generally slower than the other robot types.
 It is also difficult to keep dirt out of the sliding elements if the environment is dusty.

 - Delta – Also called a “spider” robot, this type uses three servo motors and jointed parallelograms to position a tooling plate within a spherical work zone.
-These robots are very high speed and best suited for extremely light duty tasks within small work zones.
+These robots are very high speed and best suited for extremely light-duty tasks within small work zones.
 Because of these attributes, they are most commonly used for high-speed sorting and packaging in the food, pharmaceutical and electronics industries.

-Note: Each of these robot types has a “common” number of linear or rotary axis or joints.
+Note: Each of these different robot types has a “common” number of linear or rotary axis or joints.
 Each servo motor is numbered, generally from the largest to the smallest, starting with joint or axis #1 at the base.